BobKerns/BobKerns.github.io/pages/ukraine.md

 ><a id='8'/> ⁸[Forbes 400 Richest Americans (2022)](https://www.forbes.com/forbes-400/)\
 ><a id='9'> ⁹Does not include non-DOD expenditures, such as the DOE nuclear programs.

-So we can think of \$1B as about the cost of an 850 MW power plant, like Russia is blowing up in Ukraine, or about 37% of the wealth of any one of the people at the bottom of the Forbes 400 list.
+So we can think of \$1B as about the cost of an 850 MW power plant, like Russia is blowing up in Ukraine, or about 37% of the wealth of any one of the people at the _bottom_.              of the Forbes 400 list.

+It is difficult to compare military budgets.
+In the US, China, and Russia, the official budget fails to capture major segments of spending.
+But the trillions we have spent on our war machinery over the past decades is meaningless, even as a deterrent, if we fail to respond to Russia's invasion.

 When I was born in 1954, the top marginal tax rate in the US was 91%.
 Today, it stands at 37%.
 Capital gain pay 1/2 the rate, privileging income from owning stuff that becomes more valuable, over labor or true innovation and entrepreneurship.
 The 1950s were a period of economic expansion, building new, affordable homes, expanding our infrastructure.
 The richest person in America was Texas oilman H.L.
 Hunt.
 His income was estimated in 1954 at \$2b, or about $21.8 Billion in 2022 dollars.
 This would put him at #28 on the Forbes 400 list.